50inthe314/new-portfolio/wp-content/plugins/addons-for-elementor/readme.txt

 5. The Livemesh Addons for Elementor plugin documentation.

 == Changelog ==

+= 2.5.2 =
+* Fixed - Carousels utilizing slick JS causing conflict with Elementor scripts.

+= 2.5 =
+* Minor fixes and enhancements

+= 2.4 =
+* Added - A filter to control taxonomy dropdown limit
+* Added - Increased number of columns on carousel

 = 2.3.3 =
 * Fixed - Social media icons not showing up for team profiles.